emfcamp/Website/templates/about/volunteering.md

 ## Volunteer Kitchen
-The volunteer kitchen runs from buildup, during the event, and into teardown and provides volunteers with three hot meals a day as a thank you for helping out (one meal per shift worked).
+The volunteer kitchen runs from buildup, during the event, and into teardown and provides volunteers with three hot meals a day as a thank you for helping out: each shift worked grants a volunteer one hot meal.
-Our chefs cook a variety of delicious dishes, suitable for a large range of dietaries, and will do their best to accommodate special requirements - just let them know!
+Our chefs cook a variety of delicious dishes from all around the world, suitable for a large range of dietaries, and will do their best to accommodate special requirements.
+If you have any dietary concerns, please let them know and they will work with you to find you something you can eat.

+The kitchen is particularly in need of volunteers during buildup to help with cooking the meals for the buildup crew and preparing for the EMF rush.
+If you want to help out, please contact us!

 To find out what is on the menu, check out the [Kitchen Social page](https://social.emfcamp.org/@kitchen).